robotesteves/AmazonEUPriceChecker/README.md

 Any updates to this Privacy Policy will be communicated through the Chrome Web Store listing page.

 6. Contact
-If you have questions about this Privacy Policy, contact us at: [Your Contact Email Address]
+If you have questions about this Privacy Policy, contact us at: katnnmvp@gmail.com